• Skip to main content

 Chapter 35: The Fiesta[5]

 Important people arrive at the party, and Basilio hesitates when he observes the number of innocent individuals.
-He experiences a momentary strengthening of his resolve when he sees Padre Irene and Padre Salvi, but his good heart gets the better of him.
+His determination strengthens when he sees Padre Irene and Padre Salvi, but his good heart gets the better of him.
 He attempts to warn the guests of the impending danger, but is stopped by the doorman.

 Basilio sees Simoun leave the house and knows the lamp has been lit.
 He flees and meets Isagani, who is in the street hoping to get a glimpse of Paulita.
 In the hopes of saving his friend, Basilio reveals the planned explosion.
 Isagani rushes toward the house.